ibexa/documentation-developer/docs/tutorials/platform_beginner/2_creating_your_content_model.md

 ## Populate your Content tree

-Go back to the Content Structure page, then browse the Content tree and create a Folder named *All Rides* using the **Create** button in the Action bar on the right of the screen.
+Go back to the Content structure page, then browse the Content tree and create a Folder named *All Rides* using the **Create** button in the Action bar on the right of the screen.
 Publish the Folder you have created.

 ![Create All Rides folder](img/bike_tutorial_create_folder.png)